-The following table sets forth compensation to our directors for services rendered as a director for the year ended December 31, 2012.
-Two of our directors, Messrs R. Randall Rollins and Gary W. Rollins are our employees.
+The following table sets forth compensation to our directors for services rendered as a director for the year ended December 31, 2014.
+Three of our directors, Messrs.
+R. Randall Rollins, Gary W. Rollins and John F. Wilson are our employees.
 The compensation for Messrs.
-R. Randall Rollins and Gary W. Rollins are set forth in the Summary Compensation Table under Executive Compensation.
-Other than Messrs Henry B. Tippie and Bill J. Dismuke, the directors listed below have never been employed by the Company or paid a salary or bonus by the Company, have never been granted any options or other stock based awards, and do not participate in any Company sponsored retirement plans.
-Mr. Henry B. Tippie has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1970.
-Mr. Bill J. Dismuke has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1984.
+R. Randall Rollins, Gary W. Rollins and John F. Wilson are set forth in the Summary Compensation Table under Executive Compensation.
+Other than Messrs.
+Henry B. Tippie and Bill J. Dismuke, the directors listed below have never been employed by the Company or paid a salary or bonus by the Company, have never been granted any options or other stock based awards, and do not participate in any Company sponsored retirement plans.
+Mr. Henry B. Tippie has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1970.
+Mr. Bill J. Dismuke has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1984.

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$) Total (\$)
+Fees Earned or Paid

+Name in Cash (\$) Stock Awards (\$) Option Awards (\$) Total (\$)

-Henry B. Tippie 105,500 105,500
+Henry B. Tippie 113,500 113,500

-Wilton Looney 51,000 51,000
+Larry L. Prince 61,500 61,500

-James B. Williams 55,500 55,500
+James B. Williams 61,500 61,500

-Bill J. Dismuke 48,500 48,500
+Bill J. Dismuke 51,000 51,000

 Thomas J. Lawley, M.D.
-36,000 36,000

-Larry L. Prince 36,000 36,000
+38,500 38,500